 Membership consists of representative experts in each of the communities.

-- Earth System Science – a multidisciplinary approach to studying Earth as a system.
+- Earth System Science Advisory Committee takes a multidisciplinary approach to studying Earth as a system.
 This approach involves studying the processes and interactions (cycles) among the atmosphere, hydrosphere, cryosphere, biosphere, and geosphere.
+(Earth System Science Advisory Committee Terms of Reference)

 - Date modified: